What You Need to Know Before Getting a Travel Insurance Quote

 2. Who is going

-An important factor in determining the type of travel insurance coverage you'll get and often how much it costs.
-You'll generally need to know the number of people and their ages.
-Also read: 7 Questions to Ask to Find the Best Family Travel Insurance
+This is an important factor in determining the type of travel protection you'll get and often how much it costs.
+You'll need to know the number of people and their current ages.

 3. Where you’re going